 Bad boss?
 8 helpful ways to stay professional and ‘manage up’

-In my previous recruitment career, I lost count of the number of times lawyers presented a ‘blacklist’ of firms they didn’t want to work for.
-The culprit was often someone else’s negative experience with a certain leader.
-Or the poor reputation of a particular partner.
+In my coaching work, I hear stories of leaders dealing with difficult personalities, conflicting leadership styles and at times, downright bad behaviour.
+And back in my recruitment days, I lost count of how many lawyers presented a ‘blacklist’ of firms to avoid.
+The culprit was often someone else’s negative experience with a certain leader — or the poor reputation of a particular partner.

 I’ve worked with many tricky bosses throughout my career too.
 Despite the challenges, dealing with a difficult boss is an opportunity to develop your own leadership skills, build resilience and learn how to self-manage.

 While you can’t control your boss’s behaviour, you get to choose how to respond to it.
-As a leader, taking responsibility for how you’re managed and proactive steps to build an effective relationship with your manager is critical to your career success.
+As a leader, it’s critical to take responsibility for how you’re managed and proactively build a stronger relationship with your manager.

-Here are eight strategies to help you remain professional when handling a challenging boss.
-You’ll learn the exact steps to follow to confidently ‘manage up’.
+Here are eight powerful strategies to help you remain professional when dealing with a challenging boss.
+You’ll learn the exact steps you can take to confidently ‘manage up’ and take back control of your career.

 #1 — SEEK TO UNDERSTAND